h2gb/h2gb/src/generic_number/README.md

 // Create a context that points to the start of the buffer let context = Context::new_at(&buffer, 0);

-// Create a reader that knows how to read a U32 big endian value let reader = GenericReader::U32(Endian::Big);
+// Create a reader that knows how to read a U32 big endian value - this
+// reader can be serialized and used later! let reader = GenericReader::U32(Endian::Big);

-// Read from the context into a generic number let number = reader.read(context).unwrap();
+// Read from the context into a generic number - this number can be
+// serialized and used later!
+let number = reader.read(context).unwrap();

-// Display it using different formatters (these use the pretty defaults) assert_eq!("0x01234567",                         HexFormatter::pretty().render(number).unwrap());
+// Display it using different formatters (these use the pretty defaults) -
+// these formatters can also be serialized! assert_eq!("0x01234567",                         HexFormatter::pretty().render(number).unwrap());
 assert_eq!("19088743",                           DecimalFormatter::new().render(number).unwrap());
 assert_eq!("0o110642547",                        OctalFormatter::pretty().render(number).unwrap());